fabschurt/ansible-role-ubuntu-secure/README.md

 This role is configurable with the following variables:

 * `ssh_alternate_port`: the TCP port that the SSH daemon will listen to
+* `iptables_flood_protection_enabled`: whether or not the flood protection rules should be added to `iptables` (you might want to turn them off if you experience performance issues or weird behavior)
 * `iptables_additional_rules`: additional `iptables` rules that will be appended to the default ones (you should use a YAML [block literal](https://en.wikipedia.org/wiki/YAML#Indented_delimiting) string here)